AFLplusplus/AFLplusplus/docs/important_changes.md

 ## From version 3.00 onwards

 With AFL++ 4.00, we introduced the following changes from previous behaviors:
-  * the complete documenation was overhauled and restructured thanks to @llzmb!
+  * the complete documentation was overhauled and restructured thanks to @llzmb!
   * a new CMPLOG target format requires recompiling CMPLOG targets for use with afl++ 4.0 onwards
   * better naming for several fields in the UI